martinstuga/tuples4j/README.md

 This Java library is released under LGPL.

-Feel free to use, change and redistribuite it!
-Pull request are also welcome :)
+Feel free to use, change and redistribute it!
+Pull requests are also welcome :)

 This library aims to allow developers use tuples without 2 dimension matrix or create a specific bean to represent each tuple.